Berkeley-CS61B/website-sp24/labs/lab09/index.md

 When you are checking how the status of a cell will be changed, you only need to be concerned with its direct 8 neighbors as shown above.

-So, at each timestep, the status of a cell will change based on the following rules:
+** At each timestep, the status of a cell will change based on the following rules:**
 1. Any live cell with fewer than two live neighbors dies, as if by underpopulation.
 2. Any live cell with two or three neighbors lives on to the next generation.
 3. Any live cell with more than three neighbors dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 In `nextEvolution`, we want to "update" the state of our board according to the rules that are provided above.
-The current state of the board is represented by the passed in `TETiles[][] tiles`.
+The current state of the board is represented by `TETiles[][] tiles`.
 The provided `TETile[][] newEvo` represents the next state and is **initially filled with Tileset.NOTHING**.
-We want to take the current state of the board, update it, store it in `newEvo` and return it.
+We want to take the current state of the board and store the next evolution/state in `newEvo` and return it.

 {: .task}
 Implement the method `nextEvolution` according to the rules above.